lukaspj/IPS-Pro-Development/README.md

 IPS-Pro-Development
 ===================

-# The most recent is in the precompiled folder, this makes it easier to test!
+# The most recent versions is in the precompiled folder, this makes it easier to test!

 # Important information
 * The particle effect is still a prototype please focus on the emitters atm.